was111607/sample-gcp-nlp-flask/frontend_notebook/README.md

 ## Analysing Articles

-Develop your text anlaysis solution.
+Develop your text analysis solution.
 You can find articles to analyse in the /articles directory.